 We’ll cover essential items and explain how to reduce bulk and identify items that can be left at home.
 So if you’re looking for a complete skiing essentials packing list, you’ve come to the right place!

 Quick note: There are some affiliate links in this article, which means we earn a small commission if you click and buy at no extra cost to you.
 Feel free to click away!

 Before we discuss how to reduce bulk, let’s first go over the essential items every skier or snowboarder should have on their ski holiday.
 These are the items that you simply can’t hit the slopes without.

-Some of these can be hired in the resort though, so if you’re nor bringing your own, you might be able to keep the bulk to the minimum here.
+Some of these can be hired in the resort though, so if you’re nor bringing your own board or skis, you might be able to keep the bulk to the minimum here.

 Ski and Snowboard Equipment

 - Ski or snowboard — If you’re bringing your own skis or snowboard then obviously you’ll need to get them ready and packed in your ski bag.
 Check them over, give them a clean and if you need to get them sharpened check out an online guide.

 - Ski boots — Ski or snowboard boots are crucial for a comfortable and safe experience on the slopes.
 Make sure your snowboard or ski boots fit well and are in good condition.